Alcohol and Drug Evaluation near me | Marietta-Georgia

 • Physical well-being and medical conditions

-A structured addiction treatment programme or a follow-up screening may be advised following the screening and evaluation.
+A structured addiction treatment program or a follow-up screening may be advised following the screening and evaluation.
 Your screener could recommend suitable services to you.

 Conclusion: